KLMJ

 KLMJ (104.9 FM) is a radio station broadcasting a gold-based adult contemporary format.
-Located near Hampton, Iowa, United States, the station serves the Mason City area.
-The station is currently licensed to On The Go Media, Inc.
+Licensed to Hampton, Iowa, United States, the station serves the Mason City area.
+The station is currently licensed to OnTheGoMedia, Inc.

 History

 The station went on the air as KWGG on September 8, 1982, and started commercial radio broadcasting on May 16, 1983.
 In October 1993, the station changed its call sign to the current KLMJ.